 (You can just write your answers in order on a piece of paper, or right-click here to download a related pdf version and answers.
 A left click will give you a printable online pdf.)

-You can learn more about finances in Money Words, and about other terms related to business cycles (adapt, decline, fluctuations, shifting, and stability) in Vocabulary for Social Change.
+You can learn more about finances in Money Words.
+Learn other terms related to business cycles (adapt, decline, fluctuations, shifting, and stability) in Vocabulary for Social Change.

 A quick review of a few words practiced here:

 Pay attention to spelling and to the part of speech.
 (Ask yourself which form of a word-- a verb or a noun, adjective or adverb-- should go in the gap.)
-You will not need all of these words-- choose the best form.
+You will not need all these words-- choose the best one for each blank.

 If you would like help, click on the question mark for a clue-- the first letter of the word.
 (This will reduce your score a little.)
 When you finish, click "check" to see how well you did.

 Economic activity is the exchange of goods and labor.
 (The economy of a country is the sum of such transactions.)

 Most large businesses are corporations owned by stockholders and run by a board of directors.
-Most hold meetings of the stockholders annually, to present an annual report (with profits and losses) and to vote on important business.
+They hold stockholder meetings annually.
+There they present an annual report of profits and vote on important business.

-They need to adjust corporate policies and procedures to balance all these factors so their companies can continue to make a profit (to take in more money than they must pay out in expenses.)
+They need to adjust corporate policies and procedures to balance these factors so their companies can make a profit.
+(A profit means to take in more money than they must pay out in expenses.)

-You can read or listen to many of these words in context in the BBC's Business Gurus series, especially their discussion of Peter Drucker and his business management theories.
+You can read or listen to many of these words in context in the BBC's Business Gurus series.
+See especially their discussion of Peter Drucker and his business management theories.